Main

 Gayoso succeeded Grand-Pré in 1792 and changed the name of the mansion built by his predecessor to Concord.
 Postcard showing the mansion before it burned down in 1901.

-In the mid-1790's, John and younger brother James, along with two White cousins, Reuben and James, sons of their deceased uncle James White (1736?-1783?), moved into a remote area west of the Mississippi River that became known as Holloway Prairie.
+In the mid-1790's, John and younger brother James, along with two White cousins, Reuben White and James T. White, sons of their deceased uncle James White (1736?-1783?), moved into a remote area west of the Mississippi River that became known as Holloway Prairie.
 This was where they obtained Spanish land grants and engaged in the cattle business.
 Many of the Anglo families of the area had come from Natchez.
 John was recorded in the mid 1790's as being in Post du Rapid, a Spanish post that became Rapides Parish, LA.
 Holloway Prairie was located between the present town of Deville and the parish seat, Alexandria, which was laid out in 1807.
 Presently, there is a small town named Holloway there.

 By May of 1797 mother Elizabeth White Stillee and stepfater John Stillee had returned to the Natchez District when she sold the slave Bella, who had been with the Holloway family since her birth about 1771 in South Carolina.
 She was then about 26 years old and had a 2 ½ year old child named Rose.
 Both were sold to John Girault of Natchez for $600 [Wells, p.
 144-5].